 Transparency or CSS Opacity in Firefox, Internet Explorer (IE), Safari and Opera.
-In the following simple solution, I show you how to set Transparency or Opacity for an element and have it render correctly in all popular browsers.
-In order to acheive this, we need to use four different CSS statements.
+In the following simple solution, I show you how to set transparency or opacity for an element and have it render correctly in all popular browsers.
+In order to achieve this, we need to use four different CSS statements.
 Each statement can be individually adjusted to fine tune the transparency results for different browsers.

 Note: With most browsers, in order to get CSS opacity to stick, you need to have some sort of placement specified.
 For example I used: float:none;